frantzmiccoli/introduction-php-programming/README.md

 This repository contains an introductory course of programming through PHP.

-To access it just go to the [GitHub page](http://frantzmiccoli.github.io/introduction-php-programming/ "Introduction to PHP and programming")
+To access it just go to the [GitHub page](http://frantzmiccoli.github.io/introduction-php-programming/ "Introduction to PHP and programming").

 Why PHP?
 ========